bazcox/bioinformatics/README.md

 ## Further Adjustments

-* To add or remove probes, edit the arrays in run_all.sh.
+* To add or remove probes, edit the arrays in execute_all_runs.sh.
-* To change models or parameters, modify test4.py or create_tables.py.
+* To change models or parameters, modify run_model_pipeline.py or generate_all_results_tables.sh.
-* If you need more complex hyperparameter tuning, adjust the parameter grids in test4.py for Elastic Net or XGBoost.
+* If you need more complex hyperparameter tuning, adjust the parameter grids in run_model_pipeline.py for Elastic Net or XGBoost.